sass/sass/README.md

 Each wrapper message contains exactly one RPC.
 This protocol defines four types of RPC:

-* *Requests* always include a `uint32 id` field so that the other endpoint can respond.
+* *Requests* always include a mandatory `uint32 id` field so that the other endpoint can respond.
 All request message types end in `Request`.
-* *Responses* include the same `uint32 id` field as their associated request.
+* *Responses* include a mandatory `uint32 id` field whose value must be the same as their associated request's `id`.
 All response message types begin with the corresponding request name and end with `Response`.
 * *Events* may not be responded to and include no `id` field.
 All event message types end with `Event`.
 * The `ProtocolError` message, which is sent when one endpoint detects that the